anufrievroman/calcure/README.md

 - Weather widget slows down launch of the program and requires internet.
 If that is a problem, switch weather off in config: `show_weather = No`.
 - If weather is incorrect, set your city in config `weather_city = Tokyo`.
 By default, this setting is empty and program tries to detect your city automatically from your ip.
 - If after install the program does not run by just running `calcure`, try to restart your terminal, it may need to recheck the binaries.
+- AUR package is autdated, please use `pip install calcure` for installation.

 ## Contribution, translations, donations

 If you wish to contribute to the code base or translations, feel free to open issues or propose PRs.
-Particularly, you are welcome to contribute on the topics of file encryption and syncing with popular calendar services.
+Particularly, you are welcome to contribute to translations, packaging for repositories, and syncing with popular calendar services.
 For big changes, please open an issue to discuss first.

 If you'd like to support the development, consider [donations](https://www.buymeacoffee.com/angryprofessor).
 For more information about contribution, see [wiki pages](https://github.com/anufrievroman/calcure/wiki/Contribution).